IsaacShelton/AdeptInsightNodeJS/README.md

 ### How it works

-Requests are sent as JSON to `server_main` and then responses are creating using the Adept Insight API that runs via WebAssembly.
+Requests are sent as JSON to `server_main` and then responses are created using the Adept Insight API that runs via WebAssembly.

 ### Does it require any native libaries